Rapid Train: Private and third-sector railways

 Rapid Train on the Tobu Isesaki Line operated with special cars.

 Some private and third-sector railways also offer rapid train services, which, unlike JR Group trains, are sometimes treated as "higher-category trains" alongside other services such as Limited Express, Express, and Semi-Express.
 However, whether or not fare-free trains are also included in the category of "higher-category trains" differs among railroad companies, and some companies do not treat them as "Higher-category trains" in the same way as the JNR and JR Group.
 For example, the Rapid Trains and sectional rapid trains that operated on Tobu Isesaki Line and Nikkō Line until April 2017 were operated by the 6050 series, semi-cross-seat cars designed to be used on such trains, but the company does not use the term "Higher-category trains" to describe fare-free trains, even if they are classified as express trains.
 Keio Electric Railway also operates trains using the 6050 series semicross-seat cars.
 Keio Electric Railway also refers to trains that do not stop at every station as "Express Series Trains"(急行系列列車, Kyūkō Kēretsu ressha) rather than "Higher-category trains".
-They are also sometimes operated on subway lines such as the Yokohama Municipal Subway Blue Line, the Tokyo Metro Tozai Line, and the Toei Asakusa and Shinjuku lines.
+They are also sometimes operated on subway lines such as the Yokohama Municipal Subway Blue Line, the Tokyo Metro Tōzai Line, and the Toei Asakusa and Shinjuku lines.

 The hierarchical relationship with semi-express, express, and other train types differs depending on the railroad company.

 Some lines, such as the Tsukuba Express of the Metropolitan Intercity Railway and the Tozai Line of the Tokyo Metro, offer only "rapid" and "commuter rapid" trains, which are derivatives of "rapid" trains.